-- Until the Roundtable has started, users can register to the session
+- Until the Roundtable has started, users can Register for the session

-- When the Roundtable starts, the buttons becomes a Join button which makes the user enter the room
+- When the Roundtable starts, the buttons become a Join button which makes the user enter the room

-- If user was registered it will make him join the room only
+- If the Participant was registered it will make him join the room only

-- If user was not registered, it will perform two actions, register to the session and join the room
+- If the Participant was not registered, it will perform two actions, register to the Session and join the room

 - If the Roundtable is full or is already over, the button is hidden